CODE QUALITY

 This metric reflects how much information is contained in the program.
 A higher volume indicates a more complex codebase that may require more effort to understand and maintain.

-Halstead Difficulty assesses how hard it is to write or understand a program.
+1. Halstead Difficulty (D) assesses how hard it is to write or understand a program.
 It is calculated as follows:

 D=n12×N2n2

-This formula indicates that difficulty increases with more unique operators relative to operands, suggesting that programs with many distinct operations may be harder to grasp.
+This formula indicates that difficulty increases with more unique operators relative to distinct operations that may be harder to grasp.

-Effort estimates the total effort required to develop or maintain the software:
+1. Halstead Effort (E) estimates the total effort required to develop or maintain the software:

 E=D×V